pikvm/pikvm/README.md

 # Setting up the hardware
 ## Connecting the video capture
 #### For the HDMI-CSI bridge
 Insert the flexible flat cable of the HDMI bridge into the narrow white connector on the Raspberry Pi (the closest one to big USB sockets).
-Use only the cable that was included with the device package, or make sure that the third-party cable has the correct pinout.
+Make sure that the cable is inserted on the correct side and until it stops, and then snap the black latch.
+Never connect or disconnect the flat cable from a powered device.
+This is not Plug-and-Play, and you can damage it.
+Also use only the cable that was included with the device package, or make sure that the third-party cable has the correct pinout.

 #### For the HDMI-USB dongle
 Connect USB dongle to exactly this port.
 It is bound in the software so the OS does not confuse the video device with something else.